JuliaForNovice/Julia-Programming-for-Nervous-Beginners/Course Notes/README.md

 ## About these notes

-The files in this Course Notes directory are the pdfs that were used in the lesson videos in the Julia YouTube channel (needs link).
+The files in this Course Notes directory are the pdfs that were used in the lesson videos in the Julia YouTube channel (link to follow).

 They are organised in a course four weeks long.
 See the subdirectories Week 1, Week 2, etc.